snowcatman/minecraft-login-assist/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Take into consideration how examples are normalized.
+Being able to run
+said example without modifying them.
 You need to
 remember all the arguments in order to run the script module.
 This can be annoying if you need to re-run your script and can't hold
 your brain to retain all the arguments needed to run a mineflayer